james-berkheimer/rpgcore/README.md

 # RPGCore

-RPGCore is a system-agnostic core framework for representing tabletop role-playing game (RPG) systems in a structured, extensible, and historically accurate way.
+RPGCore is a system-agnostic foundation for working with tabletop role-playing game (RPG) systems in code.

-The project treats each RPG system as a first-class entity, with explicit modeling of editions and lineage.
-This data-first foundation is intended to support later decomposition of mechanics and eventual use of RPG systems as modular plugins in software engines.

-Initial development is Python-first to prioritize clarity, correctness, and rapid iteration.
+The idea is simple: treat each RPG system as its own thing, model its editions explicitly, and build everything on top of that solid data.
+Over time, those systems can be broken down into shared mechanics and eventually used as plugins inside game engines or other tools.

+Development starts in Python so it’s easy to experiment and iterate.
+If performance ever becomes a problem, parts of the project may later be rewritten in a compiled language like Rust.

 ---

-## Project Goals
+## What RPGCore Is Trying To Do

-- Create a canonical, version-controlled database of tabletop RPG systems
+- Build a clean, structured database of tabletop RPG systems
-- Model RPG systems and their editions explicitly and historically
+- Track editions and history accurately instead of flattening everything
-- Establish common structural abstractions across disparate RPG systems
+- Find the common building blocks shared across different RPG systems
-- Enable future implementation of systems as pluggable rule modules
+- Make it possible to implement systems as modular, pluggable rule sets
-- Remain engine-agnostic and system-agnostic
+- Stay engine-agnostic and system-agnostic

 ---

-## Non-Goals
+## What RPGCore Is Not

-- RPGCore is not a game engine
+- Not a game engine
-- RPGCore is not a content or character generator
+- Not a character builder or content generator
+- Not tied to any single RPG system or license
-- RPGCore does not include copyrighted game text
+- Not a source of copyrighted game text
-- RPGCore does not attempt to simulate or balance gameplay at this stage

 ---

-## Current Phase: Research & Data Modeling
+## Current Focus: Research First

-RPGCore is currently in a **research and normalization phase**.
+Right now RPGCore is in a research and data-modeling phase.

-The focus is on compiling a reliable database of existing RPG systems and editions before attempting to formalize mechanical abstractions.
+Before trying to simulate mechanics or write rules engines, the goal is to first build a reliable, historically accurate catalog of existing RPG systems and their editions.

 ### Research Scope

-- Decade-by-decade approach, starting with the **1970s**
+- Work decade by decade, starting with the 1970s
-- English-language tabletop RPGs (US / UK / Canada)
+- English-language tabletop RPGs (US, UK, Canada)
-- Includes both major and obscure systems
+- Includes both well-known and obscure systems
-- Inclusion requires published rules (availability tracked separately)
+- Systems must have published rules (availability is tracked separately)

+---

-### Repository Structure
+## Repository Layout

 ```text
 rpgcore/